zeyadetman/Notes/content/setup/setup.md

 - Apple Watch ⌚️

 ### Apps
-- [streaks](https://streaksapp.com/) is one of the main apps for my setup, I use it to track the habits,
+- [streaks](https://streaksapp.com/) is one of the main apps for my setup, I use it to track the habits, including reading, sleeping times, work and breaks, and other small tasks.
+This app is running on all of my devices and they all share same tasks, I'm keeping them private.
+- [Notion](https://www.notion.so/) I use it to track the private stuff, like long term plans, work notes, religious lessons, side projects plans.
+It's super cool tool for these things, actually I'm new to notion but notion is a rich note-taking app.
+-